-debt, adding some extra income can go a long way towards getting closer to your goal.

-- Develop a side business, like dog walking, house cleaning or babysitting.
+Ways to Earn More Money Adding some extra income can go a long way towards getting closer paying off your debt. - Develop a side business, like dog walking, house cleaning or babysitting.
 If you have a special talent, put it to work for you. - Get a part-time job.
 Drive for Uber or Lyft.
-Pick up a weekend or a night shift to earn extra money. - Sell unwanted items on Craigslist, eBay or Facebook Marketplace. - If you have a closet full of clothes that you don't wear or they don't fit any more, sell them.
+Deliver for Uber Eats or DoorDash.
+Pick up a weekend or a night shift to earn extra money. - Sell unwanted items on Craigslist, eBay, or Facebook Marketplace. - If you have a closet full of clothes that you don't wear or they don't fit any more, sell them.
 Check out some online thrift stores like ThredUP, Poshmark, and TheRealReal. - Have a crafting hobby?
-Sell crafts and other homemade items on Etsy. - Rent your spare room on AirBnB. - Have a garage sale.

-If you have graphic design or other technical skills, explore gig assignments on Upwork and Fiverr.
+Sell crafts and other homemade items on Etsy. - Rent your spare room on AirBnB. - Have a garage sale. - If you have graphic design or other technical skills, explore gig assignments on Upwork and Fiverr.